m0ose01/m0ose01.github.io/content/_index.md

 My name is Séamus O'Sullivan.
 I graduated from Trinity College Dublin with a degree in neuroscience in 2024.
 You can find my github at <https://github.com/m0ose01>.

-This website was created using [Hugo](https://gohugo.io/), a static site generator written in Go.